Three steps to keep you and the children fit, happy and healthy in Southwark

 3. Get active and help your children get active

-Try the Change4Life-o-meter to find out where you can start making some simple changes.
+Use the Change4Life-o-meter to find out where you can start making some simple changes.

 Southwark has lots of opportunities for children and families to be active, including parks, playgrounds, leisure centres and clubs.
 Get Active London provides information on clubs, venues and activities in London.

-Southwark Family information service provides information on local activities including adventure playgrounds and fun for families.
+Our family information service provides information on local activities including adventure playgrounds and fun for families.

 Southwark is also running a free fun programme for girls and boys to become fitter, healthier and happier in 2012.

-- Fun games and activities for children
+- fun games and activities for children

-- Learning new sport skills
+- learning new sport skills

-- Interactive discussions for parents
+- interactive discussions for parents

-- Practical demonstrations and tips about healthy foods, label reading and portion sizes
+- practical demonstrations and tips about healthy foods, label reading and portion sizes